TheBeachLab/circuits4kids/README.md

 ## Drawing a circuit board

-- Place the magnetic components on top of the canvas and use the 4mm marker to draw the traces.
+- Place the magnetic components on top of the canvas and use the marker to draw the traces.
-- Draw an outline around your circuit.
+- Draw an free-hand outline around your circuit.
 It will be used as the cutout line.

 ## Fabricating the circuit board

 1. Scan the assembly (canvas with magnetic components and hand-drawn traces) with a flatbed scanner to png format.
-2. Using [`mods`](https://github.com/fabfoundation/mods) or your favourite software cut-out the traces and the outline of your circuit.
+2. Using [`mods`](https://github.com/fabfoundation/mods) or your favourite software mill the traces and cutout the outline of your circuit.
 3. Stuff your components, program it (if needed) and you are ready to go!

 ## Tips and Tricks